An Armadillo a day, keeps the boredom at bay!

 Oct 5.
 A multi-cultural bagpipe.

-prism that only X-rays go through and doesn't really alter the speed of the
+Oct 6.
+A prism that only X-rays go through and doesn't really alter the speed of the X-rays anyway.

 Oct 7.
 Litmus paper that sinks.